 2.1 Factors that affect the load demand

-Different factors can affect the load demand, such as the region in question, the type of customers in the region, weather factors (e.g., temperature), the time of the day, day of the week, and other unpredictable factors (i.e., coronavirus outbreak).
+Different factors can affect load demand, such as the region in question, the type of customers in the region, weather factors (e.g., temperature), the time of the day, day of the week, and other unpredictable factors (i.e., coronavirus outbreak).
 These factors can be classified into five distinct categories: historical load, economic, chronological, meteorological, and random.

 2.1.1 Historical load